brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

 hikers.jpg

-*The next morning,
+*The next morning
-after a night’s sleep at the North Rim Campground.
+after a long night’s sleep at the North Rim Campground.
-Photos courtesy of Jim Schoch.*
+Photos courtesy of the nephews’ father.*

 Let’s instead focus
 on how the NKT managed to surprise a hiker